-Building Young Lives: The Center for Children at The Village at Washington Terrace
+Building Young Lives: The Barbara H. Curtis Center at Washington Terrace

 When developers asked Washington Terrace stakeholders what they wanted to see in the re-envisioning and reconstruction of their historic Raleigh community, quality childcare topped the list.
 For a year planners listened to the community’s hopes and dreams, and when they wrote the masterplan, it included a childcare center along with affordable family and senior apartments.

-Methodist Home for Children has been chosen to open and operate The Center for Children.
+Methodist Home for Children has been chosen to open and operate the Barbara H. Curtis Center.

 Early childhood care has been a strategic priority for us since we opened the five-star Jordan Child & Family Enrichment Center in 2001.
 With inclusive classrooms that blend children with diverse abilities, ethnicities, and family incomes, the Jordan Center is known for building emotional and social skills in preschoolers and readying them for kindergarten.
 The center’s acclaim has drawn educators from around the world to observe our classrooms in action.